 As you already know, your brain builds different neural circuits based on different experiences and information received from the outside world through your senses (including your psychic senses).
 The same is true of information received from inside your body.
 The brain uses the same processes to understand the sensations that come to you from outside as well as from inside your body.

 Thanks to abstract thinking, your brain can also make predictions based on them and create different scenarios about your functioning.
 It simply adds your past experiences to your current information.
 And in doing so, creates a mental model of what your world will be like.
 In order for this model to arise, it gives meaning to the signals coming from the outside world and from your body through concepts.
 It uses them to simulate the outside world.

 Everything you perceive around yourself is represented by a concept in your brain.

-Without concepts, you would feel the world as great chaos.
+Without concepts, you would feel the world as a great chaos.
 The brain gives meaning to all information that enters your brain through your senses, such as touch, smell, sound, and interoceptive sensations.
 For this, it uses concepts.
-It does it in order to predict them at any moment before they arrive, fill in missing details, find some regularities so that you can experience the world of objects, people or music.
+It does it in order to predict them at any moment before they arrive, fill in missing details, and find some regularities so that you can experience the world of objects, people, or music.
 These perceptions are immediate and so suggestive that they make you believe that you are experiencing the world as it is, and not realize that you are actually experiencing your own world construction.
 This means that each time you feel emotions or perceive them in others, you categorize them using your brain’s concepts based on your own life experiences.